arcana-network/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_onramp_providers.png" width="35%"/>

 Pick up one of the providers and click **Proceed**.

-This will bring up the provider-specific user interface in a new browser tab.
-Complete the process on the provider's website.
-The {{config.extra.arcana.wallet_name}} screen will display a notification regarding the initiation of the 'buy' process.
-You can dismiss it and continue to use the wallet while the buying process is underway in a different browser tab.
+Clicking will open the provider-specific interface in a new tab. {{config.extra.arcana.wallet_name}} will notify you of the 'buy' process.
+Dismiss it and continue to use the wallet while the crypto purchase happens in parallel on another tab on the provider's site.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_onramp_provider_select.png" width="35%"/>